Spin(7) metrics from K\"ahler Geometry: Examples with holonomy , , and .

 Moreover, if $M^4$ admits a triholomorphic $S^1$ action then we can locally write

-via the Gibbons-Hawking ansatz and hence $g_\Phi$ is completely determined by $V$. \end{Cor} The metric (\ref{gh}) corresponds to the constant solution with $A=1$, $(a,b,q)=(0,0,1)$ and is defined for $s\in (0,+\infty)$.
-This metric is incomplete at $s=0$ since the circle fibre corresponding to the connection form $\eta$ always blows up while the length of the other two circles fibres converge to $c^{-1}$ and $p^{-1}$ as $s\to 0$.
+via the Gibbons-Hawking ansatz and hence $g_\Phi$ is completely determined by $V$. \end{Cor} The metric (\ref{gh}) corresponds to constant solutions with $A=1$, $(a,b,q)=(0,0,1)$ and is defined for $s\in (0,+\infty)$.
+This metric is incomplete as $s\to 0$ since the circle fibre corresponding to the connection form $\eta$ always blows up while the length of the other two circles fibres converge to $c^{-1}$ and $p^{-1}$ as $s\to 0$.
 It is not hard to see that $g_\Phi$ is complete as $s \to \infty$.
-These family of metrics might be useful in future gluing problems as in the hyperK\"ahler case recently investigated in \cite{hsvz}.\\
+The family of metrics given by (\ref{gh}), especially in the case when $M^4$ is $\mathbb{T}^4$ or a suitable $K3$ surface, might be useful in future gluing problems as in the hyperK\"ahler case recently investigated in \cite{hsvz}.\\

 \textbf{A remark on the `generalised Calabi ansatz.'} The $SU(3)$ and $SU(4)$ holonomy metrics appearing in this section in fact arise from a special case of the Calabi construction \cite{Calabi1957}.
 In our setting this can be neatly described as follows: given a Calabi-Yau $n$-fold $\hat{N}^{2n}$ with symplectic form $\sigma$ and holomorphic volume form $\Psi$ we define a connection $1$-form $\gamma$ on the line bundle $L_{\hat{N}}$ with Chern class determined by